MicrosoftDocs/windows-itpro-docs/windows/client-management/connect-to-remote-aadj-pc.md

 ## Supported configurations

-The table below lists out the supported configurations for remotely connecting to an Azure AD-joined PC:
+The table below lists the supported configurations for remotely connecting to an Azure AD-joined PC:

 | Criteria | RDP from Azure AD registered device| RDP from Azure AD joined device| RDP from Hybrid Azure AD joined device |
 | - | - | - | - |